Scott Carpenter: Naval service

-On October 31, 1949, Carpenter was recruited by the Navy's Direct Procurement Program (DPP) as its 500th candidate.
-He reported to Naval Air Station Pensacola, Florida, for pre-flight training, from which he graduated on March 6, 1950.
-He then commenced primary flight training at Naval Air Station Whiting Field, learning to fly in an SNJ trainer.
-He then went to Naval Air Station Corpus Christi for advanced training.
-Most newly-trained naval aviators—including Carpenter—aspired to fly jet fighters, but in view of his responsibilities as a husband and father, he elected the less dangerous option of flying multi-engine patrol aircraft, and his advanced training was in the Consolidated PB4Y-2 Privateer, a single-tail version of the Consolidated B-24 Liberator.
-Rene pinned his aviator wings on him on April 19, 1951.
+Plans to retake his heat transfer course were put aside when Carpenter was recruited by the Navy's Direct Procurement Program (DPP) as its 500th candidate.
+Through an oversight, the Navy assumed that he had earned his degree.
+He reported for duty on October 31, 1949, at Naval Air Station Pensacola, Florida, for pre-flight training.
+He graduated from pre-flight training on March 6, 1950, and then commenced primary flight training at Naval Air Station Whiting Field, learning to fly in an SNJ trainer.
+He then went on to Naval Air Station Corpus Christi for advanced training.
+Most newly-trained naval aviators—including Carpenter—aspired to fly jet fighters, but in view of his responsibilities as a husband and father (his first child was born on January 20, 1950, and Rene was pregnant with a second), he elected the less dangerous option of flying multi-engine patrol aircraft.
+Rene disagreed with this decision.
+His advanced training was in the Consolidated PB4Y-2 Privateer, a single-tail version of the Consolidated B-24 Liberator.
+Rene pinned his aviator wings on him on April 19, 1951, signifying completion of his flight training.

-After three months at the Fleet Airborne Electronics Training School in San Diego, California, Carpenter went to a Lockheed P-2 Neptune transitional training unit at Whidbey Island, Washington, after which he was assigned to Patrol Squadron 6 (VP-6), based at Naval Air Station Barbers Point, Hawaii, in November 1951.
+After three months at the Fleet Airborne Electronics Training School in San Diego, California, Carpenter went to a P2V Neptune transitional training unit at Whidbey Island, Washington, after which he was assigned to Patrol Squadron 6 (VP-6), based at Naval Air Station Barbers Point, Hawaii, in November 1951.
 On his first deployment, Carpenter flew on reconnaissance and anti-submarine warfare missions from Naval Air Station Atsugi in Japan during the Korean War.
+The missions could be dangerous: on November 6, 1951, one of his squadron's aircraft was shot down over the Sea of Japan by two Soviet Lavochkin La-11 fighters, with the loss of all ten crew.

 On his second deployment, forward-based at Naval Air Facility Adak, Alaska, he flew surveillance missions along the Soviet and Chinese coasts.
 For his third and final deployment, he was based on Guam, flying missions off the coast of China.
 He was designated as patrol plane commander, the only one in VP-6 with the rank of lieutenant (junior grade)—all the rest held higher rank.

-Impressed with his performance, the skipper of VP-6, Commander Guy Howard, recommended Carpenter's appointment to the U.S. Naval Test Pilot School.
+Impressed with his performance, the commanding officer of VP-6, Commander Guy Howard, recommended Carpenter's appointment to the U.S. Naval Test Pilot School.
 Carpenter was part of Class 13, at NAS Patuxent River, Maryland, in 1954.
 He flew aircraft such as the AD Skyraider and the Martin P4M Mercator.
 For the first time, he flew jets, including the F9F Panther, F11F Tiger and A3D Skywarrior.
 He remained at Patuxent River until 1957, working as a test pilot in the Electronics Test Division.